bnolan/diaspora-x/doc/install.md

 Then go to config/

+# Purchase a domain (5 minutes)

+It works best if you set up diaspora-x on your own domain.
+Support for subdomains and different domains between the jabber server and the rails app aren't supported yet.

 # Register a virtual private server (5 minutes)

 _Diaspora\*x is under constant development and it's recommended you use a virtual private server until a stable release is available._